Quantifying the Internal Validity of Weighted Estimands: Quantifying the Internal Validity of Weighted Estimands

 We can also compute the maximum value of $\Prob(W^* = 1)$ across $W^* \in \mathcal{W}(a;W_0,\mathcal{T})$, which measures the largest share of the entire population for which the weighted estimand has a causal representation.
-We refer to this measure as a measure of representativeness.
-The measures of internal validity and representativeness are the same when $W_0 = 1$ almost surely. \begin{definition}[Representativeness] Let
+We refer to this measure as a measure of representativeness (MR)\@.